skoona/SknServices/README.md

 Each role would be assigned to one or more individuals via the normal assignment method.
-With the role assigned to a user, and that user having agency '0024' in their user profile options, they would be allowed to view/download commission reports for that agency, and all agency in their user profile.
+With the role assigned to a user, and that user having branch '0024' in their user profile options, they would be allowed to view/download commission reports for that branch, and all branch in their user profile.

 Implementations of AccessProfile would evaluate these entries when accessing secured content.
 Programmatic calls to the AccessProfile will need to include a user's list of assigned agencies (options), and assigned roles for validation of their access privileges.